vinodsinghjnu/Proj_GermReadsClassification/README.md

 This pipeline is designed for the SLURM workload manager.
 Please modify it to suit your specific scheduling system or requirements.

+## Training dataset format

+- We used BWA-METH pipeline to get per-base CpG methylation metric from EM-Seq / BS-Seq fastq files used for training our model. https://github.com/vinodsinghjnu/BWA_METH_pipeline
+- Format the output in the format of "test_train.bed.gz" file

 ## Step 0: Build conda environments to run the script